Puppy mill: History

-According to Chanis Major V. publications, puppy mills originated in the post-World War II era.
-Midwestern farmers looking for an alternative crop reacted to a growing demand for puppies, resulting in the development of the first commercial puppy business.
-As the industry grew, both small and large retail outlets began to sell puppies through pet departments.
-At around the same time, the first pet store chains were born.
+Puppy mills originated in the post-World War II era.
+Midwestern farmers, suffering crop failures, turned to puppy farming as an alternative crop.
+An increasing demand for household pets resulted in the development of the "commercial puppy business".

-Puppy mill dogs are usually housed in a small, wire cages similar to rabbit hutches and chicken coops.
-In addition, veterinary care for these puppies was often overlooked because of an inability to pay.
+Conditions in puppy mills were well known to be poor.
 As a result, organizations such as the Humane Society of the United States began to investigate breeding kennels, leading to the passage of the Animal Welfare Act of August 24, 1966.

 Prevalence

 United States

 According to the Humane Society of the United States, only about 3,000 of the 10,000 puppy mills in the United States are closely monitored by the U.S. Department of Agriculture.
 This presents the possibility of significant noncompliance with federal law by owners and operators of mill operations.
 Puppy mills do not only affect the dogs that live in and come from them; purchases from pet stores and breeders lessen the number of adoptions from shelters, where three to four million dogs are euthanized every year.

 A high concentration of both puppy mills and breeders has been reported in the states of Pennsylvania, Arkansas, Kansas, and Missouri.

-Pennsylvania, and in particular, Lancaster County, has been labeled the "Puppy Mill Capital of the East" due to its high volume of puppy mills.
+Pennsylvania, particularly Lancaster County, has been labeled the "Puppy Mill Capital of the East" due to its high volume of puppy mills, and Missouri has been labeled the "Puppy Mill Capital of the U.S." by animal welfare and consumer protection groups.
+In Lancaster County, Pennsylvania, and Holmes County, Ohio, the high concentration of puppy mills is correlated with a large Amish population.